edgeimpulse/edge-impulse-runner-rs/README.md

 > **Note**: Windows support is currently untested.

 ### Verifying GStreamer Installation
-You can verify your GStreamer installation by running:
+If you installed GStreamer, you can verify your installation by running:
 ```bash
 gst-launch-1.0 --version
 ```